-A rugged landscape, vertical vineyards, spectacular views – these form the unique geographic setting of Bodegas Bentomiz.
-Sheltered by the Sierra Tejada mountains to the north, with the Mediterranean Sea in sight to the south, nature provides the perfect conditions for winemaking, as well as for a relaxing afternoon with a glass of wine in your hand.
+A rugged landscape, steep vineyards, spectacular views – these form the geographic setting of Bodegas Bentomiz.
+Sheltered by the Sierra Tejeda mountains to the north, with the Mediterranean Sea to the south, nature provides the perfect conditions for winemaking – as well as for a relaxing afternoon with a glass of wine in your hand.

 A heroic effort

-Our 80 to 100-year-old vines flourish in slate soils at heights between 500m and 800m above sea level.
-There are just sufficient winter rains; we enjoy a precipitation of about 500 litres a year.
-In our long, dry summers, the heat is softened by sea breezes, and night temperatures drop even further.
-The rugged landscape is not easy to work – mechanisation is not possible and hoeing and harvesting the steep slopes make labour truly heroic.
+Our 80 to 100-year-old vines flourish in slate soils at heights of between 500m and 800m above sea level.
+There are just sufficient winter rains; we enjoy a precipitation of about 500 mm a year.
+In our long, dry summers, the heat is softened by sea breezes.
+The rugged landscape is not easy to work – mechanisation is not possible and hoeing and harvesting the steep slopes requires a truly heroic effort.

-The vines are ‘bush vines’, grown ‘en vaso’.
-We trim the previous year’s shoots off at the end of the winter so that the new sprouts grow into branches with leaves that form a bush and provide the fruit with an essential shade – and our humidity is so low that the grapes can ripen low near the ground without any risk of rot.
+The vines are maintained as ‘bush vines’: we trim the previous year’s shoots off at the end of the winter so that the new sprouts grow into branches with leaves that form a bush and provide the fruit with an essential shade.
+Our humidity is so low that the grapes can ripen on the ground without any risk of rot.

 Our Wine-making Methods

 Experimenting with a combination of modern and traditional vinification techniques has proved successful.
-To obtain the perfect balance of concentrated sweetness and acidity we sun the grapes after picking.
-This traditional technique can be applied either by laying the bunches on the local ‘paseros’ (raisin-beds) or on floating racks (our own invention and production) that allow the air to move over and under the fruit.
-When they are laid in our forecourt the bodega seems afloat in a sea of grapes!
+To obtain the perfect balance of sweetness and acidity we sun-dry the grapes after picking, either by laying the bunches in the local ‘paseros’ (raisin-beds) or on floating racks, our own invention, which allow air to move over and under the fruit.
+When the racks are laid in our forecourt the bodega seems afloat in a sea of grapes!

 Our wines are fermented in stainless-steel, temperature controlled tanks.
-We age some of our wines in oak barrels, others are aged ‘on the lees’ in tanks.
+We age some in oak barrels; others are aged ‘on the lees’ in stainless-steel tanks.